sterrasa/journal-app/README.md

 # Journal-app

-App in react and redux to create notes with integration in Firebase and persist the data in Firestore database
+App in react using redux to create notes with integration in Firebase and persist the data in Firestore database

 # Technologies #